valoudefou/php-simple-shop/README.md

 ## Integration

+- **Search intent personalisation** – Visitors arriving from a search engine inherit the query term from Google Search Console (via `fetchSearchQueryForCountry`).
+The term is stored in the session and fed into the AB Tasty SDK so flags can target intent-driven segments.
 - `bootstrap.php` boots the AB Tasty SDK with verbose logging.
 - Copy `.env.example` to `.env` and provide your `FLAGSHIP_ENV_ID` / `FLAGSHIP_API_KEY`; `bootstrap.php` loads them at runtime so secrets stay out of version control.
 If the file is missing, the app falls back to the public demo credentials bundled with the repo so you can still run the project locally.
 - Every page calls `flagshipVisitorId()` to generate a random visitor for each fetch, making it easy to see variation responses.
 A `uniqid` fallback covers environments without `random_bytes`.